OU Regents approve merger of Tulsa, Norman graduate college offices

 People are also reading…

-Officials said the move would come with no loss or reduction in staff in Tulsa, and no impact on graduate students or faculty.
-Graduation ceremonies would continue to be held in Norman and Tulsa, per existing traditions.
+Officials said the move would come with no loss or reduction in staff in Tulsa and no impact on graduate students or faculty.
+Graduation ceremonies would continue to be held in both Norman and Tulsa.

 Under the proposal, leadership of graduate education would be consolidated under the dean of the Graduate College in Norman, currently Randall Hewes.